Further to the latest lockdown announcements, our office will remain closed. The team are all working remotely and remain available by phone or email.

 As financial professionals one of the important roles we play is in helping investors develop a long-term plan they can stick with in a variety of conditions.
 We are trained to consider a wide range of possible outcomes, both good and bad, when helping an investor establish an asset allocation and plan.
 Those preparations include the possibility, even the inevitability, of a downturn.
 Amid the anxiety that accompanies developments surrounding the coronavirus, decades of financial science and long-term investing principles remain a strong guide.

 For the reasons stated above, your adviser will have worked with you to structure your plan and investments so that you can afford to take the relevant amount of investment risk.

 Some of our clients are taking the opportunity of lower market prices to increase their investments.
 You should consider carefully with your adviser whether you have the investment tolerance to withstand any further market falls.

 Please email email@example.com to book a call.

 The fall in markets over the 2-3 weeks leading up to 24 March was certainly not the most significant we have seen in the last 10-15 years.
-As of September, markets are roughly back to where they were in March, so although the market is volatile and the next few months could feel a bit scary at times, well diversified, global investment portfolios in general have fared relatively well.
+As of September 2020, markets were roughly back to where they were in March, so although the market is volatile and the next few months could feel a bit scary at times, well diversified, global investment portfolios in general have fared relatively well.
 Remember - all market corrections are different and it is not possible to predict when the market will fall or rise again.

 Most clients we have spoken to in the last few months are not insured for the loss of profits associated with closing their business.
 The FCA is taking a representative sample of cases to court to put forward policyholders’ arguments to their best advantage in the public interest.
 The FCA has retained the services of Colin Edelman QC, Leigh-Ann Mulcahy QC, Richard Coleman QC and Herbert Smith Freehills to assist it in the case.
 So, if you haven't yet received a payment, you might want to follow that court case.